spatialos/UnrealGDK/SpatialGDK/Documentation/content/glossary.md

 * read the current value of its components’ properties
 * watch for changes to the value of these properties

 The value of a component’s property forms part of the data about an entity.
 This data is stored in the [SpatialOS Runtime](#spatialos-runtime).
-[TODO add this end bit (without links) to the end of the concepts doc about entities and components.]

 ### SpatialOS Runtime